gaphor/gaphas/README.md

 ### Overview

 The Canvas class (from canvas.py) acts as a container for Item's (from item.py).
 The item's parent/child relationships are maintained here (not in the Item).

 An Item can have a set of Handles (from connector.py) which can be used to manipulate the item (although this is not necessary).
 Each item has its own coordinate system with x and y position, for example, a (0, 0) point.
 Item.matrix is the transformation relative to the parent item of the Item, as defined in the Canvas.

 Handles can connect to Ports.
 A Port is a location (line or point) where a handle is allowed to connect on another item.
-The process of connecting depends on the case at hand, but most often involves the creation of some sort of constraint between the Handle and the item it is connecting to (see doc/ports.rst).
+The process of connecting depends on the case at hand, but most often involves the creation of some sort of constraint between the Handle and the item it is connecting to (see [ports](https://gaphas.readthedocs.io/en/latest/ports.html)).

 The Canvas also contains a constraint Solver (from solver.py) that can be used to solve mathematical dependencies between items (such as Handles that should be aligned).
-The constraint solver can also be used to keep constraints contained within the item true, for example, to make sure a box maintains its rectangular shape.
+The constraint solver can also be used to keep constraints contained within the item satisfied, for example, to make sure a box maintains its rectangular shape.

 View (from view.py) is used to visualize a Canvas.
 On a View, a Tool (from tool.py) can be applied, which will handle user input like button and key presses.
 Painters (from painter.py) are used to do the actual drawing.
 This module also makes it easy to draw to other media other than a screen, such as a printer or a PDF document.

 ### Updating Item state

 If items need updating, it sends out an update request on the Canvas (Canvas.request_update()).
 The canvas performs an update by performing the following steps:

 1. Pre-update using Item.pre_update(context) for each item marked for update.
-2. Update the Canvas-to-Item matrices, for fast transformation of coordinates

-   from the Canvas' to the items' coordinate system.
+2. Update the Canvas-to-Item matrices, for fast transformation of coordinates from the Canvas' to the items' coordinate      system.
 The c2i matrix is stored on the Item as Item._matrix_c2i.
 3. Solve the constraints.
 4. Normalize the items by setting the coordinates of the first handle to (0, 0).
-5. Update the Canvas-to-Item matrices for items that have been changed by
+5. Update the Canvas-to-Item matrices for items that have been changed by normalization.

-   normalization.
 6. Post-update using Item.post_update(context) for each item marked for update, including items that have been marked during the constraint solving step.

 Gaphas attempts to do as much updating as possible in the {pre|post}_update() methods, since they are called when the application is not handling user input.

 The context contains a CairoContext.
 This can be used, for example, to calculate the dimensions of text.
 One thing to keep in mind is that updating is done from the Canvas.
 Items should not update sub-items.
 After the update steps are complete, the Item should be ready to be drawn.

 ### Constraint solving

 Constraint solving is one of the big features of this library.
 The Solver is able to mathematically solve these constraint rules that are applied to an item or between items.
 Constraints are applied to items through variables owned by the item.
 An example of applying a constraint to an item is that Element items use constraints to maintain their rectangular shape.
 An example of applying constraints between items is to apply a constraint between a line and a box in order to connect them.

 Constraints that apply to one item are pretty straight forward, as all variables live in the same coordinate system of the item.
 The variables, like the Handle's x and y coordinate can simply be put in a constraint.

 When two items are connected to each other and constraints are created, a problem shows up: variables live in separate coordinate systems.
 In order to overcome this problem, a Projection (from solver.py) has been defined.
+With a
-With a Projection instance, a variable can be "projected" on another coordinate system.
+Projection instance, a variable can be "projected" on another coordinate system.
 In this case, the Canvas' coordinate system is used when two items are connected to each other.

 ### Drawing

 Drawing is done by the View.
 All items marked for redraw, the items that have been updated, will be drawn in the order in which they reside in the Canvas.
 The order starts with the first root item, then its children, then second root item, etc.

 The view context passed to the Items draw() method has the following properties: